TXTPEN/hn/README.md

 # embeddable-hn

 Embed Hacker News comment tree automatically on your website.
+Built with [Preact](https://preactjs.com).

 ## How it works